-As thoughts and actions become increasingly polarised towards our own immediate environment and as international borders close, this crisis should bring lessons for our future into sharp focus.
+As thoughts and actions became increasingly polarised towards our own immediate environment and as international borders closed, this crisis should have brought lessons for our future into sharp focus.

-These are extraordinary times.
-Coronavirus (Covid -19) will touch every human on earth in some way or another, in the very least because it has – hopefully temporarily – suspended the magic of travel.
+These were extraordinary times.
+Coronavirus (Covid -19) touched every human on earth in some way or another, not least because it also temporarily suspended the magic of travel.

 A thought we’d like you to consider, which is unlikely to be immediately apparent, is actually how fortunate we all are.

 A virus by definition does not eradicate the host on which it depends for life.
-While the effects of Coronavirus might be devastating to each and every one of us in some way, we are told that we’re looking at a period of illness, unrest, upset, social disturbance and recovery before we once again stabilise in good health.
+While the effects of Coronavirus might have been devastating to each and every one of us in some way, we are told that we were looking at a period of illness, unrest, upset, social disturbance and recovery before we once again stabilised in good health.

-Whilst the full effects of Covid-19 are yet to be discovered, we should think ourselves fortunate that hopefully, on this occasion, we are not facing an illness that will account for all life forms on earth.
+Whilst the full effects of Covid-19 are yet to be discovered, we should think ourselves fortunate that hopefully, on this occasion, we did not face an illness that would account for all life forms on earth.

 More importantly however, we feel that this event should serve as an insight and wake-up call to mankind; how fragile our existence is and how we continue to damage our planet – from which there may be no recovery.

-Covid-19 , having been identified, has an immediate, visible and lasting effect on us all and hopefully will dissipate in its effects as time goes by.
+Covid-19 , having been identified, had an immediate, visible and lasting effect on us all and hopefully will dissipate in its effects as time goes by.

-Global warming, climate change, melting ice caps, disappearing rain forests, environmental abuse, commercial operations, disappearing natural resources, have all been identified but their effects are insidious and slower to impact on us – are more easily ignored, cumulative and will not dissipate..
+Global warming, climate change, melting ice caps, disappearing rain forests, environmental abuse, commercial operations, disappearing natural resources, have all been identified but their effects are insidious and slower to impact on us – are more easily ignored – but are cumulative and will not dissipate..